Detachment of a rigid flat punch from a viscoelastic material: Numerical results

-The same data shown in Fig. \ref{Figgeff}a are also reported in Fig. \ref{Figgeff}b, this time plotted as a normalized affective work of adhesion $\widehat{\Delta\gamma}_{eff}=\Delta\gamma_{eff}/\Delta\gamma$ versus the crack speed at pull-off $\widehat{V}_{c}$, being $\Delta\gamma_{eff} =P^{2}/8\pi E_{0}^{\ast}a^{3}$, or, in dimensionless form $\widehat {\Delta\gamma}_{eff}=\frac{2\pi}{9\sqrt{3}}\sigma_{po}^{2}\widehat{a} \Sigma_{0}$.
-The numerical results are compared with the prediction of Persson and Brener theory \cite{Persson2005} as extended for finite size systems by Persson \cite{persson2017} slightly simplified by Ciavarella and Papangelo (Eq.
+{The same data shown in Fig. \ref{Figgeff}a are also reported in Fig. \ref{Figgeff}b, this time plotted as a normalized effective work of adhesion $\widehat{\Delta\gamma}_{eff}=\Delta\gamma_{eff}/\Delta\gamma$ versus the crack speed at pull-off $\widehat{V}_{c}$, being $\Delta\gamma_{eff} =P_{po}^{2}/8\pi E_{0}^{\ast}a_{c}^{3}$, or, in dimensionless form $\widehat {\Delta\gamma}_{eff}=\frac{2\pi}{9\sqrt{3}}\widehat{\sigma}_{po}^{2}\widehat{a} (\frac{\widehat{a}}{\widehat{a}_c})^3 \Sigma_{0}$.
+The numerical results are compared with the prediction of Persson and Brener theory \cite{Persson2005} as extended for finite size systems (where finite size is implied by the difference between the size of crack ligament $a_c$ and the finite punch radius $a$) by Persson \cite{persson2017} slightly simplified by Ciavarella and Papangelo (Eq.
 (17) in Ref. \cite{CiaPap2021}).
-Notice that in order to have a reasonable agreement with the infinite size theory, we had to use a considerable shift factor on the crack velocity definition\footnote{We used as a reference velocity $v_{0,new}=30v_{0}$, being $v_{0}=\frac{\Delta\gamma E_{0}^{*}}{(2\pi\sigma_{0})^{2}\tau}$ as defined in \cite{CiaPap2021}.}: this is in part due to the fact that the cohesive peak strength in our cohesive model has not the same meaning of the cutoff stress in Persson's theory, but since this is larger than that used in the standard case of viscoelastic crack propagation in a bulk material \cite{CCM2021}, propagation on the rigid-viscoelastic interface may play a role.
-The same color corresponds to the same ratio $\widehat{a}/\widehat{a}_{0}$, while the grey curve is the reference to an infinite size system.
+Notice that in order to have a reasonable agreement with the numerical results, we had to use a shift factor on the crack velocity definition\footnote{In Eq.
+(17) of Ref. \cite{CiaPap2021} we used as a reference velocity $v_{0,new}=2\pi^2 v_0$, being $v_{0}=\frac{\Delta\gamma E_{0}^{*}}{(2\pi \sigma_{0})^{2}\tau}$.} \cite{CiaPap2021,CCM2021}.} {The same color corresponds to the same ratio $\widehat{a}/\widehat{a}_{0}$, while the grey curve is the reference to an infinite size system.
 The numerical results show that the effective work of adhesion increases monotonically with the crack speed in all cases.
-In particular, for large systems $\widehat{a}/\widehat{a}_{0}=35.84$ LEFM holds, hence for slow crack velocity $\widehat{\Delta\gamma}_{eff} \simeq1$, while at high velocity, we obtained for this size of the flat punch an enhancement of $\approx6$ (we had difficulty to find higher enhancement factors numerically).
-For smaller radii, finite size effects come at play, but $\widehat{\Delta\gamma}_{eff}$ still increases monotonically with the crack speed.
+In particular, for large systems $\widehat{a}/\widehat{a}_{0}=35.84$ LEFM holds, hence for slow crack velocity $\widehat{\Delta\gamma}_{eff} \simeq1$, while at high velocity, we obtained an enhancement close to $E_\infty/E_0$.} For smaller radii, finite size effects come at play, but $\widehat{\Delta\gamma}_{eff}$ still increases monotonically with the crack speed.
 Moreover, for small radii, the normalized effective work of adhesion can be smaller than unity.
-This should not surprise as, even for a purely elastic problem, the pull-off stress is less than that expected from LEFM for small radii in transition towards the cohesive limit region which is equivalent to a reduced work of adhesion.
+This should not surprise as, even for a purely elastic problem, the pull-off stress is less than that expected from LEFM for small radii due to the transition towards the cohesive limit region which is equivalent to a reduced work of adhesion.
 In general, while we can say that there is a quantitative agreement with dissipation based theories for large radii, the results contrast both quantitatively and qualitatively for finite size, and in particular, there is no evidence of a maximum of load at intermediate speeds.

 A key quantity to investigate is the work of separation $\widehat{w}_{sep}$, as it gives an estimate of the energy that is dissipated during the unloading phase.
 We obtained this quantity as a function of the normalized unloading rate for $\widehat{\delta}_{0}=\widehat{\delta}_{load}=1$, $\widehat {a}/\widehat{a}_{0}=\left[ 0.36,2.02,35.84\right] $ respectively blue squares, red circles and green triangles (Fig. \ref{Figwsep}).
 Filled symbols refer to the case when the punch is unloaded after a very slow loading, while empty symbols refer to data obtained unloading after a very fast loading phase.
 The inset shows the work of separation as a function of the crack speed.